StarKRE/Elementary/README.md

 ### Create your First Element Layer

-For example we create a repository layer:
+For example we will create a repository layer:

 #### 1.)
 Create a repository